 "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill," said the holy Son of God.
-And so "Christ is the end [the object, the aim, the purpose] of the law for righteousness to everyone that believeth" (Rom.
-10:4).
-For of God, Christ Jesus "is made unto us wisdom, and righteousness, and sanctification, and redemption: that, according as it is written, He that glories, let him glory in the Lord" (1 Cor.
-1:30, 31).
+And so "Christ is the end [the object, the aim, the purpose] of the law for righteousness to everyone that believeth."
+Romans 10:4.
+For of God, Christ Jesus "is made unto us wisdom, and righteousness, and sanctification, and redemption: that, according as it is written, He that glories, let him glory in the Lord."
+1 Corinthians 1:30, 31

-In Christ, by faith of Christ, the believer in Jesus finds the keeping of the commandments of God, which is the righteousness of God.
+In Christ, by the faith of Jesus, the believer finds the keeping of the commandments of God, which is the righteousness of God.
 Thus the keeping of the commandments of God is the gift of God: it is the "free gift" of the righteousness of God "which is by faith of Jesus Christ unto all and upon all them that believe."
-And this is the Third Angel's Message: "Here are they that keep the commandments of God, and the faith of Jesus" (Rev. 14:12).
+And this is the Third Angel's Message: "Here are they that keep the commandments of God, and the faith of Jesus."